Configuring application fields

 Packages & Promos → Promos

-Here, you’ll see a list of all existing offers with details like:
+Here, you’ll see a list of all existing promo codes with details including:

 • Promo Name